Skip to Main Content

 Electronic Reserve Policies

 To place an item on reserve, please use the Electronic Reserve Request Form.
 Complete a new reserve form for each section/class.
-We process course material reserve requests as they come in and appreciate your patience.
+Electronic reserves will be added to your Sakai course site by Library staff.
+Follow these directions to enable staff to access your site.

 Reserves policies

-Reserves staff can retrieve materials from forms submitted electronically.
-However, processing time may take up to 5 business days.
 Reserves staff are not responsible for incorrect volumes or editions.
-All foreign language material must be selected and brought to the user services desk by the faculty member placing them on reserve.
+All foreign language materials must be selected and brought to the user services desk by the faculty member placing them on reserve.

 Reserve lists will be removed at the end of the semester.
 Personal items will be returned through campus mail, facility services, or faculty may pick them up at the user services desk.